expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 }
 ```

-Each option corresponds to a different native platform authorization option (a list of iOS options is available [here](https://developer.apple.com/documentation/usernotifications/unauthorizationoptions), on Android all available permissions are granted by default and if a user declines any permission an app can't prompt the user to change).
+Each option corresponds to a different native platform authorization option.
+A list of iOS options is available [in the official documentation](https://developer.apple.com/documentation/usernotifications/unauthorizationoptions).
+On Android, all available permissions are granted by default, and if a user declines any permission, an app cannot prompt the user to change.

 #### Returns